 Wyoming | $75 to $90 | Primary |

-The punishment for being distracted behind the wheel can get worse if injury, death, or property damage occurs.
+The punishment for driving while distracted can get worse if injury, death, or property damage occurs.
 At times, it may be difficult to prove you were on your phone at the time of the crash.
 But if the police or another driver has enough evidence, you’ll encounter even more expensive fines and legal trouble.

 Non-Legal Consequences